 - Are/were you listed as “in a relationship” on Facebook or other social media?

 If your answers (or your partner’s answers) to the above is yes to one or more, then you may be in a de facto relationship.
 You should seek advice on your individual circumstances from a family lawyer.

 If you are (or were) in a de facto relationship, the next question is: are you at risk of, or entitled to, a claim for property settlement or spousal maintenance?

-Stay tuned for an upcoming post where we discuss the grounds for de facto partners to make a property claim.
+Stay tuned for an upcoming post where we discuss De facto Relationships and Property Rights.